dudent01/Virtual-Personal-Assistant/README.md

 #### Interacting with the program

-Run the Basic Virtual Assistant script inside the Virtual Assistant directory.
+Run the Basic Virtual Assistant script inside the Virtual Assistant directory.<br>
 Communicate with the script by clearly speaking with the machine.

 #### Current functionality: